-- The required Section 106 contribution would be £36,771.00 - The contribution would be spent on Accommodation Improvements. - As discussed in the report in the section regarding the safe route to schools both Ysgol Sychdyn and the schools in Mynydd isa/Bryn Y

-Baal are considered to be affected by the development.
-As such when considering schools for the purpose of possible developer contributions in accordance with SPGN23 it is considered that Ysgol Sychdyn adheres to the relevant criteria set out in that guidance. - It is considered that the education contributions would meet the regulation 122 tests.
+- The required Section 106 contribution would be £36,771.00 - The contribution would be spent on Accommodation Improvements. - As discussed in the report in the section regarding the safe route to schools both Ysgol Sychdyn and the schools in Mynydd isa/Bryn Y Baal are considered to be directly affected by the development.
+As such when considering schools for the purpose of possible developer contributions in accordance with SPGN23 it is considered that Ysgol Sychdyn adheres to the relevant criteria set out in that guidance.
+Contributions will not be sought for Ysgol Mynydd Isa as this school is soon to be replaced by the new Bryn Y Baal school, for which capacity exists. - 7.52 It is considered that the education contributions would meet the regulation 122 tests.
 Ysgol Sychdyn does not appear to have received more than 5 contributions and therefore the limitations of regulation 123 does not apply.

-Public Open Space
+7.53 Public Open Space

-- 7.51 In accordance with policy EN1 of the Flintshire Local Development Plan All new residential developments will be required to include provision for public open space or sports and recreational facilities in accordance with the Council's adopted standard of 2.4 Hectares per 1,000 population and be well related to the development it is intended to serve.
-In accordance with the advice within the Local Planning Guidance Note 13: Open Space Requirements, it would be expected that a development of the size of the proposal would provide onsite provision. - The proposal provides approximately 6044 m2 of onsite public open space provision in the form of a children's play area to the west and a landscaped area on the northern portion of the site and along the southern boundary.
+In accordance with policy EN1 of the Flintshire Local Development Plan All new residential developments will be required to include provision for public open space or sports and recreational facilities in accordance with the Council's adopted standard of 2.4 Hectares per 1,000 population and be well related to the development it is intended to serve.
+In accordance with the advice within the Local Planning Guidance Note 13: Open Space Requirements, it would be expected that a development of the size of the proposal would provide onsite provision.

+7.54 The proposal provides approximately 6044 m2 of onsite public open space provision in the form of a children's play area to the west and a landscaped area on the northern portion of the site and along the southern boundary.
 The areas to the west and north of the site, which also contains the LEAP (Local Equipped Area for Play) play area in the western portion meets the required 56m2 per dwelling open area as required in the planning guidance.
 The additional 1294m2 of space around the SUDs pond to the south of the site is, in effect, additional landscaped amenity space.
 This will compensate for any area taken up by the GCN compensation area (approximately 1550 square metres).

-- The LEAP (Local Equipped Area for Play) play area will be required to provide a range of age specific play items which conform to the latest BS/EN 1176 AND BS/EN 1177 standards for play equipment and safer surfacing.
-Details of its ongoing management and maintenance, can be secured and controlled through a legal agreement. - It i considered that subject to this condition and planning obligation 7.54 the proposal is in accordance with policy EN1 of the Flintshire Local Development Plan.
+- 7.55 The LEAP (Local Equipped Area for Play) play area will be required to provide a range of age specific play items which conform to the latest BS/EN 1176 AND BS/EN 1177 standards for play equipment and safer surfacing.
+Details of its ongoing management and maintenance, can be secured and controlled through a legal agreement. - 7.56 It is considered that subject to this condition and planning obligation the proposal is in accordance with policy EN1 of the Flintshire Local Development Plan.

-Affordable dwellings
+7.57 Affordable dwellings